 with Masarat Daud

 (Masarat Daud is many things.
-A cook, a girl’s education campaigner, a TED speaker, a TEDx curator, a politically-incorrect humourist currently based in London and a recent SOAS MA graduate)
+A girl’s education campaigner, a TED speaker, a TEDx curator, a recent SOAS MA graduate and a politically-incorrect humourist currently based in London.)